 Climate Change & California Water

-Sponsored By: California Department of Water Resources; Environmental Volunteers & Water Education Foundation
+Sponsored By: California Department of Water Resources, Blue Lake Rancheria & Tribal Education Agency & Water Education Foundation

-Understanding climate change and its link to drought, water quality, sea level rise and more is crucial for all Californians.
-In this special workshop, you will be engaged in activities you can use with your students to help them understand the impacts of climate change on water and steps they can take to adapt to our changing environment.
+Understanding climate change and its link to extreme weather events, water quality & quantity and the impact on communities is crucial for all Californians.
+In this special climate focused workshop, you will be engaged in activities you can use with students to help them explore the impacts of climate change on water and steps they can take to adapt to our changing environment.

-Participants hear current information on climate science and how a changing climate is affecting California water resources, the role of science in driving new strategies to safeguard California water supplies – and how the activities of Project WET can help you integrate climate science knowledge, concepts and skills into your curriculum.
+Participants receive current information on climate science and how a changing climate is affecting California water resources, the role of science in driving new strategies to safeguard California water supplies – and how the activities of Project WET can help integrate the study of concepts and skills related to climate change into your curriculum.

 - Great information on current climate science.